Taps by my Emotional Freedom Technique

 Thinking of this same peaceful experience, imagine that feeling of calm becoming deeper and stronger within your soul to the point where nothing happening in the environment could shake it.
 Describe what that kind of peace would feel like physically, mentally and emotionally.
 How could this type of peace change your life? — Deepak Chopra 21-Day Meditation Experience (Day 3 — “Feeling Peace”)

-Well, it would be hard to imagine my peace in Vietnam being any better than what it was that day.
+Well, it would be hard to imagine my Peace in Vietnam being any better than what it was that day.
 It could have very easily been shattered by gunfire.
 Worse yet, the peace could have been destroyed with my heart and my soul wounded by something called friendly fire.

 That’s what happened during another incident while leading men on a search and destroy mission in what we called the “bush.”
 I had called in mortar fire on a suspected enemy location, but one of the rounds fell on my squad.
 Five soldiers were injured and I thank God that none were killed.

-Peace found in the middle of the Vietnam War
+Peace Found Deep Inside the Vietnam War

 (Part 1 of 2)